segmentio/segment-docs/src/connections/destination-data-control.md

 ![](/docs/protocols/images/event-filters.png)

-Once you block an event in Segment, we'll stop forwarding it to all of your Destinations, including your warehouses.
+Once you block an event in Segment, Segment stops forwarding it to all of your Destinations, including your warehouses.
 You can remove it from your code at your leisure.
 In addition to blocking track calls, Business plan customers can block all Page and Screen calls, as well as Identify traits and Group properties.

 ## Export your Source Schema